Improving Knowledge Distillation Under Unknown Covariate Shift Through Confidence-Guided Data Augmentation: Experiments

 \section{Experiments}

 In our experiments, we empirically demonstrate the effectiveness of ConfiG to improve knowledge distillation under covariate shift.
-We first outline the experimental setup before discussing the results on datasets with group shift, spurious ImageNet and the ablations.
+We first outline the experimental setup (Sec.~\ref{sec:experimental_setup}) before discussing the results on datasets with group shift (Sec.~\ref{sec:group_shift_datasets}), Spurious ImageNet (Sec.~\ref{sec:imagenet100}) and the ablations (Sec.~\ref{sec:ablations}).